rikie457/MadnessPool/doc/library-documentation.md

-# Technical Documentation

-This document is written in Markdown using PlantUML for diagrams.
-To view and edit it from within Android Studio, install the 'Markdown Navigator' plugin.

 ## Rendering library

-To allow students to get games up-and-running quickly, and to provide solutions for some aspects that are especially difficult when starting out with Android game programming, a small library and some example uses have been provided.
+To allow students to get games up-and-running quickly, and to provide solutions for some aspects that are especially unintuitive when starting out with Android game programming, a small library and some example uses have been provided.
 They can be used as a base for your work.
 You're very much encouraged to make changes to the library to fit your needs!
 Or at least, make sure you have a basic understanding of what is happening.

-This section describes the technical design of this library.
+This document describes how to use this library.

+### About this document

+This document is written in Markdown using PlantUML for diagrams.
+To view and edit it from within Android Studio, install the 'Markdown Navigator' plugin.

 ### Features